nnn

 27) Greek Lamb Bowl

-Beef is more accessible and also acceptable, but my top choice is ground lamb.
-When cooking the meat, add some chopped garlic, dried oregano, and ground cinnamon if you want to get adventurous.
-Once the meat is finished cooking, you can serve it alongside diced cucumbers, tomatoes, and feta cheese for a nice salty surprise in every bite.
-In the event that there is a feta skeptic at the table, putting the feta cheese on the side is a good idea.
+While beef is easier to get and is also acceptable, my number one choice is ground lamb.
+When it comes to preparing the meat, add some chopped garlic.
+After cooking, you may serve it with diced cucumber, tomato, and ground feta cheese for a nice salty surprise in every bite.
+If there is a feta skeptic at the table, then putting the feta cheese on the side is a good idea.
 Who can say, people might opt to have the feta if they are not being pushed to.

 28) Bacon Egg Bowl

-At first, it may seem odd to include rice with the rest of the meal, but eventually it will feel normal.
-For my variations, I typically prepare some bacon, fry an egg, and wilt some spinach or kale in the fat (be careful, it’s salty!) and pour it over the rice.
-Personally, I like to add hot sauce the most.
-It is quick and helps the evening chores seem less daunting.
+Including rice with the rest of the meal may feel a bit odd at first, but it will feel perfectly normal with some time.
+For my variations, I usually make bacon, fry an egg, and wilt some spinach or kale in the (careful, it’s salty!) fat and pour it on the rice.
+I personally like it best with hot sauce.
+It’s convenient and makes evening chores feel a bit less terrible.

 29) Leftover Rice Bowl

-Having three sad little veggies hanging out in the crisper does not bother me and is in fact the result of this bowl.
-Grab your desired protein and heat it up.
-To that, add some of your roasted veggies.
-Lastly, add a cold crunch topper like cabbage, pickles, cucumbers, or even some old salad.
-Finish off with your desired sauce, be it soy-lime, tahini, yogurt-garlic, or any vinaigrette.
-It doesn’t look fancy, but sometimes that’s all you need.
+I actually don’t mind having three sad little veggies hanging out in the crisper, and this bowl is exactly the reason for that.
+Take your chosen protein, and warm it up.
+To that, throw in some of your roasted veggies.
+Then go ahead and add a cold crunch topper like some cabbage, pickles, cucumbers, or even some old salad.
+Finish with your sauce of choice whether that is soy-lime, tahini, yogurt-garlic, or any vinaigrette.
+It doesn’t look great, but sometimes that is all you need.